-There are some interesting examples of mORFs that may have relevance for [PSI +] phenotypic diversity effects (Table 2; however, a large proportion of the ORFs involved (16/40) are hypothetical), or may be complete ORFs in other yeast strains.
-For example: YBR226c-YBR227c, a mitochondrial chaperone can be readthrough into from a hypothetical protein (predicted to be mitochondrial30); modification of the activity of this protein may affect mitochondrial protein homeostasis.
-YHR057c-YHR058c, a peptidyl-prolyl isomerase can be N-terminally tagged onto a transcriptional regulation protein; these are clearly disparate functions; disruption of the latter ORF is lethal to yeast cells, so this fusion may decrease yeast-cell viability.
-YER039c-YER039c-a, HVG1, which has strong similarity to vanadate-resistance protein (GOG5), can be readthrough into a short hypothetical protein (YER039C-A, 72 amino acid residues).
-This last pairing is particularly notable, since one yeast strain (with SCRT levels of ~26%) showed a decreased growth-rate in the presence of vanadate when carrying [PSI +].
-15 Also, HVG1 is the only paralog of GOG5 in the sequenced yeast strain S288C.
+There are some interesting examples of mORFs that may have relevance for [PSI+] phenotypic diversity effects (Table 2).
+Note, however, that a large proportion of the ORFs involved (16/40) are hypothetical and that these MORFs may be complete ORFs in other yeast.
+For example:

+YBR226C-YBR227C, a mitochondrial chaperone can be readthrough into from a hypothetical protein (predicted to be mitochondrial30); modification of the activity of this protein may affect mitochondrial protein homeostasis.

+YHR057C-YHR058C, a peptidyl-prolyl isomerase can be N-terminally tagged onto a transcriptional regulation protein.
+These are clearly disparate functions; disruption of the latter ORF is lethal to yeast cells, so this fusion may decrease yeast-cell viability.

+YER039C-YER039C-A, HVG1, which has strong similarity to vanadate-resistance protein (GOG5), can be readthrough into a short hypothetical protein (YER039C-A, 72 amino acid residues).
+This last pairing is particularly notable, since one yeast strain (with SCRT levels of ~26%) showed a decreased growth-rate in the presence of vanadate when carrying [PSI+].15 Also, HVG1 is the only paralog of GOG5 in the sequenced yeast strain S288C.